 Swing Den at Bishopsgate (Beginner friendly Lindy Hop)

 I have a natural enthusiasm for teaching, and love to watch my students develop.
 Using humour, kind honesty and relatable metaphors are key elements of my teaching style.
 When my class is laughing I know I’m doing something right.

 I welcome private lesson bookings, and regularly teach taster and beginner lessons at various dance socials from month to month, depending on where I am in the world!
 I teach as both a follow and a lead.

 I enjoy teaching day and weekend workshops, and really relish the opportunity to dive deeper into a particular facet of this thing we call swing dancing.
-I adore teaching beginners as it’s a real honour to start them on their journey into lindy hop addiction, but taking the time to really unpick a concept with higher level dancers is also a real treat!
+I adore teaching beginners as it’s such an honour to start them on their journey into lindy hop addiction, but taking the time to really unpick a concept with higher level dancers is also a treat!

 I’m also big on helping fledgling DJs and try and do DJ workshops where I can, be it local scene or big event.

 Generally I tend to teach on my own, (I certainly have enough energy, opinions and hilarious puns for it!) and I also have a few partners I work with for longer workshops .
 I welcome invitations to collaborate on classes, I am happy to work with a local teacher to help save budgets, and I would be glad to work with you if you want some teaching experience.